mbenke/zpf2020/Slides/13Promo/13promo.md

 vhead (x :> xs) = x
 ```

+Let us see how far we can go with dependent vectors in Haskell

 # Promotion

 If we have the `Nat` datatype, types for zero and successor can be automatically generated:

 ``` {.haskell}
 {-# LANGUAGE GADTs, DataKinds, KindSignatures #-}
 data Nat :: * where
   Z :: Nat
   S :: Nat -> Nat